 The FHLBanks require advances and other extensions of credit to be fully secured with collateral and require borrowers to pledge additional collateral when deemed necessary.
 The FHLBanks evaluate the types of collateral pledged by the member and assign a borrowing capacity to the collateral, based on the risk associated with that type of collateral.
-If borrowers are unable to pledge additional collateral to fully secure their obligations with an FHLBank, it could cause that FHLBank's advance levels to decrease or credit risk to increase.
-If an FHLBank has insufficient collateral before or after an event of payment default/failure of the member or the FHLBank is unable to liquidate the collateral for the value assigned to it in the event of a payment default/failure of a member, that FHLBank could experience a credit loss.
-This, in turn, could adversely affect the financial condition and results of operations of that FHLBank and the FHLBanks on a combined basis.
+If borrowers are unable to pledge additional collateral to fully secure their obligations with an FHLBank, whether due to significant financial stress, market volatilities, or otherwise, it could cause that FHLBank's advance levels to decrease or credit risk to increase.
+If an FHLBank has insufficient collateral before or after an event of default or failure of the member or the FHLBank is unable to liquidate the collateral for the value assigned to it in the event of a default or failure of a member, that FHLBank could experience a credit loss.
+This, in turn, could adversely affect the financial condition, results of operations, and reputation of that FHLBank and the FHLBanks on a combined basis.

-During economic downturns, the number of FHLBank members exhibiting significant financial stress may increase, which may expose the FHLBanks to additional member credit risk.
-If an FHLBank's member defaults on its obligations or the FDIC (or other receiver) fails to either promptly repay all of that failed institution's obligations or assume the outstanding advances, then that FHLBank may be required to liquidate the collateral pledged by the failed institution.
-If the proceeds realized from the liquidation of pledged collateral are not sufficient to fully satisfy the amount of the failed institution's obligations and the operational cost of liquidating the collateral, that FHLBank could incur losses.
-In addition, a default by a member with significant unsecured obligations to an FHLBank could result in significant losses, which would adversely affect the financial condition and results of operations of that FHLBank and the FHLBanks on a combined basis.
+During economic downturns or periods of significant economic and financial disruptions and uncertainties, the number of FHLBank members exhibiting significant financial stress may increase, which may expose the FHLBanks to additional member credit risk.
+For example, due to the recent turmoil in the financial markets associated with the coronavirus pandemic, some financial institutions, including some FHLBank members with affiliates engaged in the mortgage real estate investment trust business, have experienced financial difficulties.
+If an FHLBank's member defaults on its obligations or, in the case of a failed institution, the FDIC (or other receiver) fails to either promptly repay all of that failed institution's obligations or assume the outstanding advances, then that FHLBank may be required to liquidate the collateral pledged by the troubled or failed institution.
+If the proceeds realized from the liquidation of pledged collateral are not sufficient to fully satisfy the amount of the troubled or failed institution's obligations and the operational cost of liquidating the collateral, that FHLBank could incur losses.
+In addition, a default by a member with significant unsecured obligations to an FHLBank could result in significant losses, which would adversely affect the financial condition, results of operations, and reputation of that FHLBank and the FHLBanks on a combined basis.